-• Focus on the United Nations global sustainable development goal - good health and well-being: we promote healthy lifestyles and general well-being at all stages of life, both by providing appropriate insurance, financial products, healthcare and other services, and by caring for the health of our employees and society at large.

-- International commitment to the United Nations Global Compact: it is based on ten principles of responsible business management, particularly in terms of human rights, labour standards, climate and anti-corruption. - International commitment to the United Nations Principles of Responsible Investment (UN PRI): it guides investors to make responsible investment decisions.
+- Focus on the United Nations global sustainable development goal good health and well-being: we promote healthy lifestyles and general well-being at all stages of life, both by providing appropriate insurance, financial products, healthcare and other services, and by caring for the health of our employees and society at large. - Focus on the United Nations global sustainable development goal - climate change: we are taking action to combat climate change and its impacts. - International commitment to the United Nations Global Compact: it is based on ten principles of responsible business management, particularly in terms of human rights, labour standards, climate and anti-corruption. - International commitment to the United Nations Principles of Responsible Investment (UN PRI): it guides investors to make responsible investment decisions.

-13.1.1 Implementation of the sustainable development strategy in 2023
+4.1 Implementation of the sustainable development strategy in 2023

-At the Sava Insurance Group, we have set the following sustainable strategic objectives for 2023-2027, taking into account ESG criteria72 and gradually and systematically integrating them into the Group's decision-making processes:
+At the Sava Insurance Group, we have set the following sustainable strategic objectives for 2023-2027, taking into account ESG criteria10 and gradually and systematically integrating them into the Group's decision-making processes: